Throughout history, eggs have been considered one of the most perfect foods.

 - Great source of choline and lutein

-Constituents of Egg Protein Powder (with Yolk) include:
+Constituents of Egg Powder (with Yolk) include:

 - Minerals: Calcium, Iron, Magnesium, Phosphorus, Potassium, Sodium, Zinc, Copper, Manganese, Selenium, Fluoride